Kuok Khoon Hong: Personal life

-Kuok was born in the seaside village of Mersing in Johor, Malaysia, the second of four children of Kuok Hock Swee and Tan Sek Meng.
+Kuok was born in the seaside village of Mersing in Johor, Malaysia, where he was educated at Sri Mersing Primary, and then St Joseph's School and the English College, Johor Bahru.
+He was the second of four children of Kuok Hock Swee and Tan Sek Meng.
 His father was an elder cousin of Malaysian Chinese billionaire Robert Kuok.
-He was educated at Sri Mersing Primary, St Joseph's School and the English College, Johor Bahru.

 His father, Kuok Hock Swee, had arrived in then British Malaya from Fuzhou in Southern China at the age of 18.
-He eventually set up a provision store in Mersing, which he expanded into a thriving business distributing foodstuffs along the east coast of Peninsula Malaysia.
-This was subsequently merged for an equity stake in Robert Kuok's rapidly expanding Kuok Group, which by then already included the first Shangri-La Hotel in Singapore.
+Enterprising and industrious, he eventually set up a provision store in Mersing on his own, which he expanded into a thriving business along the east coast of Peninsula Malaysia distributing provisions and foodstuffs.
+This was subsequently merged for an equity stake in Robert Kuok's rapidly expanding Kuok Group, which by then already included the first Shangri-La Hotel in Singapore (as described in Robert Kuok’s “A Memoir”).

-The Kuok family traces its ancestry to the 8th century Tang Dynasty patriot and general Guo Ziyi, the commander of the Tang army who crushed the rebellion of An Lushan.

 Kuok is married with four children - 3 sons and 1 daughter.
-His eldest son, Kuok Meng Han, is a biotech entrepreneur and the founder of Camtech.
-His second son, Kuok Meng Ru, was an amateur singer/songwriter before co-founding the popular social music creation platform BandLab Technologies.
+His eldest son, Dr Meng Han Kuok, is a British-Singaporean biotech entrepreneur and Cambridge-trained scientist, known for his work in global health innovation and biotechnology.
+His second son, Kuok Meng Ru, is the CEO of Caldecott Music Group and Co-Founder of the popular social music creation platform BandLab Technologies.
+He was previously the owner of Rolling Stone magazine.